 Dr. Elaine A. Borawski is a medical sociologist interested in the social and environmental influences of health and health behavior and the development and testing of new intervention strategies that draw from the strengths of the environments and the people who live within them.
-Throughout her career Dr. Borawski has worked closely with local stakeholders on a wide range of issues, including childhood obesity, healthy food access, HIV and pregnancy prevention, and tobacco prevention and control, serving as PI or co-PI on more than $30M in local, state, and federal funding.
+Throughout her career Dr. Borawski has worked closely with local stakeholders on a wide range of issues, including childhood obesity, healthy food access, HIV and pregnancy prevention, and tobacco prevention and control, securing more than $30M in local, state, and federal funding for her research as PI or Co-PI.

 She has served as the founding director of two community-based research centers: Center for Health Promotion Research (2000-2009), which then was merged into the Prevention Research Center for Healthy Neighborhoods (PRCHN)(2009-2020).
 The PRCHN is a locally, regionally and nationally recognized community-based and community engaged research center committed to addressing health disparities in Greater Cleveland, focused on underserved and under-resourced urban neighborhoods.
 While she stepped down as director in 2020, she continues to conduct most of her community-based research in affiliation with the PRCHN (www.prchn.org)